ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

     - [cloud delivery SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Access_data_files/NCBI_SRA_cold_storage_how_to.html)
 - aspera [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/Download_from_archives/aspera_download.html)

-### Analysis files download

-If there are no gene expression matrices available in the public domain, then you should ask the publication lead contributing author for the file(s).
+**GEO Matrix data files**
 For most publications with a GEO accession, gene matrices files are available for download.
 The matrices files can be directly downloaded either locally to your desktop by clicking the link, or via wget in the terminal and on EC2.

 There is an [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/Download_from_archives/download_GEO_matrices.html) to help with programmatic downloading of GEO supplementary files.

+**Other repos**
+It is very common for contributors to upload their processed data into a custom webside that is not an archive.
+In this case, if you are sure there is consent to download and re-distribute data, you should get files locally.

-## Data Upload
+## Data upload

 Once all files are downloaded locally (or in EC2 / S3), the data files need to be uploaded to an `hca-util` upload area.
+This is an intermediate bucket that allows us fast upload to final upload area in case submission envelope changes.

-You can follow the [upload instructions](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util) for contributors.
+You can follow the [upload instructions](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util).

-### Data upload Procedure
+## Data upload contributor

-If contributor is to upload their data, this should be done via hca-util.
+If contributor is to upload their data, this should be done via `hca-util` as well.
 In order to do that an aws account needs to be created using this [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Access_data_files/aws_contributor_credentials.md).

+Then share this email template for contributor to fill the metadata. # TODO add email template for contributor uploading files

 ## Gather metadata